EloGank/lol-php-api/README.md

 * Add information about `supervisor`
 * Unit tests
-* Fix issue on SIGINT signal (ReactPHP issue)
+* Fix issue on SIGINT signal (CTRL + C) (ReactPHP issue : https://github.com/reactphp/react/issues/296)
-* Reconnect the client when the connection is broken
+* Need more tests when the client timed out and reconnect (when LoL servers are down)

 ## Reporting an issue or a feature request